joethompson1/teller/README.md

 ### Account Transactions:
-You can get the account balance by running:
+You can get the account transactions by running:
   ```shell
   TellerApi.App.account_transactions('<acc_id>')
   ```